 The Art Department offers the courses listed on the following pages.
+A suggested plan of study in this area is given below.
 Students should select courses with the approval of a departmental advisor in order to fulfill the requirements of the four-year institution to which they plan to transfer.